openhab/openhabian/docs/openhabian.md

     Zram is enabled by default for swap, logs and persistence data.
     You can toggle use in \[menu option 38\].
 2. You can have openHABian mirror your SD card.
 See [auto backup](#auto-backup) documentation.
 You can activate mirroring using \[menu option 53\].
-3. Move the root filesystem to USB-attached memory.
+3. Move the root filesystem to USB-attached devices.
-    WARNING: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
+    WARNING 1: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
-    But you can use this option to migrate your system to a safe medium such as an SSD or HDD.
+    WARNING 2: It will NOT work out of the box to also *boot* from the USB device.
+    As a Linux or openHAB beginner, you should NOT try this.
+    Using this is NOT recommended to anyone except those to **know** Linux well enough **to manually apply** all the required modifications.
     See \[menu option 37\].
 4. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
 5. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).